 The Sumers Recreation Center is available for employee use and provides discounted fees.
 Employees who choose to join as an annual member can pay through payroll deduction as well.
 Many gyms near the campuses also offer WashU employees discounts on membership packages.

 This program provides financial assistance for eligible employees interested in purchasing a home near the WashU campus.
-With over 10 neighborhoods to choose from, there are many options available to get to know the surrounding community and help support the St. Louis region with forgivable homeowner loans.
+With an eligibility area that extends from north St. Louis County to the Central West End and to the southern neighborhoods of the City of St. Louis, there are many options available to get to know the surrounding community and help support the St. Louis region with forgivable homeowner loans.